Jewel and Blaire Restaneo: Early years (1991-2010)

 Jewel Restaneo was born on November 18, 1991, in Pittsburgh, Pennsylvania.
 She started in competitive dance and singing competitions at an early age of 18 months old, winning over 500 awards.

 Soon after, Jewel Restaneo's main career started when she was just three years old.
 She released her first CD Single in Pennsylvania and Europe titled 'Where Do I Go?', which was produced by Aaron Carter and Backstreet Boys producer Gary Carolla.
 The proceeds went to benefit Children Hospital in Pittsburgh, Pennsylvania.
 She was soon picked up by a New York Talent agency, and her sister Blaire Restaneo, born April 14, 1994, joined her in singing, dancing, and acting.

 Jewel & Blaire recorded and released over 6 CD's and cassettes in their hometown in stores such as Sam Goody and National Record Mart, and donated all of the proceeds to the Pittsburgh Children's Hospital.

 In the year 2000, Jewel & Blaire were both cast in Martin Charnin's national tour of the musical Annie.

 Blaire played the role of Molly and Jewel played the role of Duffy, and later on, the title role of Annie.

 After touring for 6 months, Jewel & Blaire were both cast in the musical Annie Get Your Gun on Broadway in New York City (October 11, 2000 - September 1, 2001).

 While living in Manhattan working in Annie Get Your Gun, Jewel & Blaire guest starred on multiple television shows such as Saturday Night Live and All My Children.

-Jewel & Blaire also had the great opportunity of working with Erin Brockovich on ABC's Challenge America TV Special with other Broadway kids, Ashley Rose Orr, Danielle Brown, Jennifer Brown, and Shadoe Brandt.
+Jewel & Blaire have also worked with Erin Brockovich on ABC's Challenge America TV Special alongside other Broadway kids, Ashley Rose Orr, Danielle Brown, Jennifer Brown, and Shadoe Brandt.